What is an Election?

 - Summary: Offences falling into the summary offence category are typically considered less serious.
 Summary offences carry lower penalties than indictable offences with the maximum penalty generally being two years less a day and a $5000.00 fine.
 Summary conviction offences are tried in provincial court by a judge alone (without a jury).
-To find the Alberta provincial courthouse closest to you, please see here.
+To find the Ontario Court of Justice (provincial courthouse) closest to you, please see here.
 Because summary offences are automatically tried in this way, the accused does not make an election.

 - Indictable: Indictable offences are more serious and carry higher maximum sentences.
 Reflecting the more serious nature of the charges, the accused is put to an election, meaning they can choose how they are tried.
 The precise wording for the accused’s election is set out in section 536(2.1) of the Criminal Code of Canada (the “Code”).

 - Hybrid: Hybrid offences are at the discretion of the Crown, meaning that the Crown can choose to try the offence either by indictment or by way of summary conviction.
 This is the main election that the Crown will make.

 The primary election made by the prosecution is in the case of hybrid offences.

 When an accused is charged with a hybrid offence, the Crown Prosecutor can elect to proceed by way of indictment, or they can elect to proceed summarily.
 When the Crown proceeds by way of summary conviction, the matter will be heard before the provincial court and the defence will not have an election.
 If the Crown proceeds by indictment, the accused will have an election, meaning they can choose the mode of trial.